steph-xue/PrimaryCareClinic/README.md

 - As a user, I want to be able to view the history of all clinical notes for a specific patient
 - As a user, I want to be able to remove a clinical note from a patient's record
 - As a user, I want to be able to update a clinical note from a patient's record
+  - Edit the title
+  - Edit the body
-  - Edit the title, body, and healthcare provider seen
+  - Edit the healthcare provider seen